stnuessl/fgen/README.md

 Would be useful if only a few functions have been newly added to the corresponding header.
 * Auto implement CXXConversionDecls
+* Setters who automatically can assign from pointers and references to their non-pointer and non-references counterpart.

 ## Installation